opencog/link-grammar/data/th/LINKDOC.md

 ### PU

-This *undirected* link connects a punctuation mark to its modifiee.
+This *undirected* link connects a punctuation mark to its head.